Gabinsime75/DevOps-Project--CICD/README.md

 repository and initiate a build using Maven, creating a docker image and subsequently deploying this docker container onto a docker host.
 In that case, we used Jenkins as a tool for both building and deploying applications.

-However, in this Step, we are going to use Ansible as a deployment tool, so that Jenkins only need not to do the administrative kind of activities.
+However, in this Step, we are going to use Ansible as a deployment tool, so that Jenkins only need to do the administrative kind of activities.
 So:
   * Jenkins is going to take the code from GitHub and build artifacts and copy those artifacts onto Ansible server.